 Why include a weep system?
-Veneer stone is not a structural wall, it is either adhered to the structural wall (thin veneer) or anchored to
+Veneer stone is not a structural wall, it is either adhered to the structural wall (thin veneer) or anchored to a weight bearing foundation (building

 Detailed Installation Tips